Elfsong/ICLR_response/Reviewer_4.md

 [3] He, Jacqueline, et al. "Mabel: Attenuating gender bias using textual entailment data." _arXiv preprint arXiv:2210.14975_ (2022).

 [4] Goldfarb-Tarrant, Seraphina, et al. "Intrinsic bias metrics do not correlate with application bias." _arXiv preprint arXiv:2012.15859_ (2020).

-**Q2:** for the intuition part of the paper, why does removing the word 'Ethiopian' then the bias is reduced? how is the bias defined here?

-**Q3:**  When using the BERT as encoder, do you use the [cls] vector as the latent space point?

-We added an MLP layer on the top of BERT [cls].
-We also explored the pooling of the sequence representation, the performance was similar.